 Educational institutions may also commit fraud by failing to abide by certain Department of Education regulations for which compliance is required in order to qualify and maintain eligibility for receipt of federal student loan funds.
-Examples of such fraud include:
+Examples of such fraud, generating potential whistleblowing cases, include:

-If you’re aware of fraudulent actions on the part of an educational institution, contact the qui tam attorneys of Tycko & Zavareei LLP at 202-973-0900 to learn how we may be able to help.
+If you’re aware of fraudulent actions on the part of an educational institution, contact the whistleblower attorneys of Tycko & Zavareei LLP at 202-973-0900 to learn how we may be able to help.

 The purpose of this form is to provide basic information that our law firm will use to evaluate your potential qui tam case.
 We will treat all information you provide through this form as privileged and confidential.
 If you have any concerns about providing your information through this website, please feel free to call our Washington, D.C. office at (202) 973-0900 to provide your information by telephone, or send your information to our office at 2000 L Street, N.W., Suite 808, Washington, D.C.
 20036.